-Besides the incidents discussed in the preceding section, CPSC staff is also aware of another possible entrapment incident.
+Besides the incidents discussed above, CPSC staff is also aware of another possible entrapment incident.
 According to the narrative from the hospital, "an 8 year old female was near drowning in a pool when she felt something pulled her down.
 Abrasions to the face and a chipped tooth were also noted."
-Because the information is insufficient to determine this incident was definitely in scope, it is not included in the report, but it is listed in the Appendix B as a "possible" case.
+Because the information is insufficient to determine whether this incident was definitely in scope, it is not included in the report, but it is listed in Appendix B as a "possible" case.